rackerlabs/support-how-to/content/how-to/rackspace-email/add-rackspace-email-mailboxes/index.md

 product_url: rackspace-email
 ---

-You can add a single mailbox to your Rackspace Email account or you can add multiple mailboxes by using a CSV or Microsoft Excel file.
+You can add a single mailbox to your Rackspace Email account, or you can add multiple mailboxes by using a CSV or Microsoft&reg; Excel&reg; file.

-If you need to add a Microsoft Exchange mailbox see [Add Microsoft Exchange mailboxes](/support/how-to/adding-microsoft-exchange-mailboxes/).
+If you need to add a Microsoft Exchange&reg; mailbox, see [Add Microsoft Exchange mailboxes](/support/how-to/adding-microsoft-exchange-mailboxes/).

 ### Prerequisites